 This exhibition of modern and contemporary art will be organized into three generational groupings, allowing for a remarkable overview of American art from the end of World War II through the end of the century.
 Highlights of the exhibition include Stella’s Flin Flon IV (1969), Johns’ Perilous Night (1982), and Lichtenstein’s Painting with Statue of Liberty (1983).

 The centerpiece of the exhibition is Barnett Newman’s The Stations of the Cross (1958–66).
 This series of 15 paintings, widely considered to be the artist’s most important work, will be displayed as the artist intended—shown together within a discrete, chapel-like gallery devoted solely to the series.
 An interview with Barnett Newman from 1966 is being screened continuously in the Exhibition Media Room, located across from the lower level entrance of the de Young Museum Store.

 Beginning in 1985, Robert and Jane Meyerhoff began donating major works of post-war art to the National Gallery, and in 1987 signed an agreement with the National Gallery of Art for the eventual donation of their entire collection to the Gallery.
-Today, the Meyerhoff Collection stands as the largest donation ever to the National Gallery after Andrew Mellon’s original gift in 1937.

 This exhibition is organized by the National Gallery of Art, Washington, and the Fine Arts Museums of San Francisco.